wp-plugins/kama-wp-smile/readme.txt

 On plugin settings page, you can choose which of accessible smiles will appear in the smiles block.
 And you can tune smiles special code like :) which will be replaced on smile image in content.

-If you will not enjoy the plugin, you can just delete it.
+If you don't enjoy the plugin, you can just delete it.
 On uninstall, plugin will clean up after itself.

 [Official plugin page](http://wp-kama.ru/id_185/palagin-cmaylikov-na-lyuboy-vkus-v-postah-i-kommentariyah-dlya-wordpress.html)